No-Bake Elderflower Cheesecake with Lime

 Luckily, storing this elderflower and lime cheesecake is a piece of cake (pardon the pun).
 This advice applies to all no-bake cheesecakes, too!

 Cut the cheesecake into portions (this makes it easier to store) and place them in an airtight container.
 Refrigerate for up to five days.
-It’s important to use an airtight container, as you want to avoid the cheesecake adopting flavors from the fridge.
+It’s important to use an airtight container, as you want to avoid the cheesecake adopting flavours from the fridge.

 Surprisingly, you can also freeze elderflower and lime cheesecake.
-To avoid freezer burn, wrap the dessert in cling foil (plastic wrap) and aluminum foil, then freeze for up to one month.
+To avoid freezer burn, wrap the dessert in cling foil (plastic wrap) and aluminium foil, then freeze for up to one month.
 You’ll have to defrost it before eating — you can freeze individual portions.

 This Recipe Is …